MarkPearlCoZa/manager_readme/README.md

 I generally respond to emails within 24 hours unless it's a weekend or I'm on leave.
 If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack or text.

-If it feels like we’re having trouble communicating I will always err on the side of "let's chat face to face", or if we are not physically co-located then "let’s hop on a video call" to have a quick chat.
+If it feels like we’re having trouble communicating I will always err on the side of "let's chat face to face", or "let’s hop on a video call" to have a quick chat.

 If there is something that needs my immediate attention and I'm not responding on Slack call me (my number is +64 22 161 7226).